skript-minestom/SKNoise/README.md

 ---

-Welcome to the repository of skNoise, everything is documented on Skript Hub (Located above).
+Welcome to the repository of skNoise, everything is documented on the website linked above.

 skNoise adds a bunch of cool number generators to use for anything that uses pseudo numbers, some use cases could be: